number571/go-peer/cmd/hidden_lake/README.md

 ## How it works

 The anonymous Hidden Lake network is an `abstract` network.
 This means that regardless of the system in which it is located and regardless of the number of nodes, as well as their location, the HL network remains anonymous.
-This property is achieved due to a theoretically provable `queue-based` task.
+This property is achieved due to a theoretically provable `queue-based` problem.
 Its algorithm can be described as follows.

 1. Each message is `encrypted` with the recipient's key,
 2. The message is sent during the period `= T` to all network participants,